trywilco/wilco-docs/docs/building-your-quest/triggers-and-payloads.md

     then: ...
     ```

-    In this example, we call an action with the id `k8s_backend_config_var_defined` and give it a name,  `new_relic_license_key_config.` This condition check that a config var exists, and also sets its value on the result, if exists.
+    In this example, we call an action with the id `k8s_backend_config_var_defined` and give it a name,  `new_relic_license_key_config.` This condition checks that a config var exists and sets its value on the result if it does.

     ```json
     {